I am suffering from Francis Fatigue.

 The trend in Catholicism under Francis seems towards a marriage between the Church and Caesar, and many liberals are fine with that.
 Without wandering into political swamps, there are effective approaches to ameliorating poverty by governments, although government is never, per se, virtuous.
 And it’s hardly a Christian virtue to pay taxes and leave it at that.

 I’ve worked for Caesar, and he stinks worse than the sheep.

-The reason conservatives are more charitable is they are more religious.
+There’s a reason conservatives are more charitable: they are more religious.
 This raises a particular irony.
-Pope Francis has lately made common cause with atheist and agnostic liberals – on climatology and poverty relief – more than with the people who are actually doing research on ways to minimize Man’s impact on the environment or to uplift the poor.
+Pope Francis has lately made common cause with atheist and agnostic liberals – on climate and poverty – more than with the people who are actually doing research on ways to minimize Man’s impact on the environment or to uplift the poor.
 Not to mention those who are seeking to protect the lives of the unborn.

 To my mind, the pope’s approach is uncomfortably close to the one taken by certain charities that spend most of their assets on “raising awareness” and on internal overhead, but don’t actually give much money to the needy.

 Caesar meanwhile is ever more intolerant of the Christian challenge to secular authority, which is why it’s all but guaranteed that at some point the State will rule that the Christian objections to, for instance, same-sex “marriage” or transgenderism, are intolerable.

 Then there are Francis’ comments about the invalidity of most Catholic marriages.
 If he means that many people don’t fully understand the sacramental character of the nuptial union when they marry, he is simply stating the obvious.